Efflorescence or Mold Growth?

 - Visible mold growth was found behind the base trim at the landing of the basement stairs.

-- Once tape was removed the inspector was able to confirm moderate amounts of mold growth along the bottom 2 inches of sheetrock.
+- Once the tape was removed the inspector was able to confirm moderate amounts of mold growth along the bottom 2 inches of sheetrock.

 - Sections of sheetrock were broken due to water damage.